Z-an/tags/README.md

 # tags

 A social media/micro-review platform that incentivizes creative feedback/descriptions of an object.
-Ordered by a parameterized UCB ranking that maps onto resonance.
+Ordered by a parameterized UCB ranking to map resonance.

 Built to generate a large number of tags for ultra-high-dimensional profiling of users and items.